Deodorants and the Microbiome: 9 Common Myths

 Are you right or left-handed?
 German and Danish researchers found that bacteria affiliated with Peptoniphilus sp. seems to be active in the right axillae, possibly owing to right handedness causing different environmental conditions – for example aeration, mechanical agitation and secretion of sweat.

 Myth #2: Our ‘signature’ armpit odour cannot change.

 False.
 Armpit microbiomes can be transplanted from another person – microbiome transplantation is an emerging new area for treatment of armpit malodour.

 Enjoying this blog?
-Our webinar on 27 April will look at innovation trends and market opportunities in deodorants, translational research in skin microbiome/biofilms, in vitro alternatives to animal testing, new tech and small brand perspectives promoting consumer health and sustainability.
+Our webinar with CCUK in April looked at innovation trends and market opportunities in deodorants, translational research in skin microbiome/biofilms, in vitro alternatives to animal testing, new tech and small brand perspectives promoting consumer health and sustainability.

 A researcher in the US decided to see if he could replace the bad BO of one of a pair of twins by ‘transplanting’ the microbial community from his twin.
 It worked, the twin with BO now smells much better – even after a year!
 The scientist repeated this procedure with 17 other pairs of close relatives, one sweet smelling one stinky!
 Before and after the bacterial transplants, the offensiveness of the previously smelly people was judged by a “trained odour panel” of eight people.

 Myth #3: There are only a few bacterial species living in the underarm.